mvharsh/mvharsh/README.md

 ### 🏆 Achievements

-- 🥇 First Place in Caterpillar Hackathon 2025 at Thiagarajar College of Engineering
+- 🥇 First Place in HACK-A-THON 2025 - Caterpillar Hackathon at Thiagarajar College of Engineering
 - 🥈 Second Place in Idea Harvest 2024 at Thiagarajar College of Engineering
 - 🥈 Second Place in Madurai Hackathon 2023 at Thiagarajar College of Engineering (Rs.
 25,000 cash prize)
 - 🥉 Third Place in Madurai Hackathon 2022 at Solamalai College of Engineering (Rs.
 12,000 cash prize)